mchmarny/dapr-demos/setup/README.md

 $ make help
-clusterlist                    List all your AKS clusters in the default resource group cluster                        Create AKS cluster (make cluster CLUSTER_NAME=demo) certs                          Create wildcard TLS certificates using letsencrypt dapr                           Install and configures Dapr along with all its dependencies dns                            Check DNS resolution for cluster IP
+clusterlist                    List all your AKS clusters in the default resource group cluster                        Create AKS cluster (make cluster CLUSTER_NAME=demo) nodepool                       Adds new node pool to the existing cluster (make cluster CLUSTER_NAME=demo) certs                          Create wildcard TLS certificates using letsencrypt dapr                           Install and configures Dapr along with all its dependencies dns                            Check DNS resolution for cluster IP